Timeline for the Louis Cherry and Marsha Gordon House, 516 Euclid, Raleigh NC

 On March 30, the house made the front page of the News and Observer, featuring an in-depth story and video (above) by Colin Campbell.
 On April 7, according to the News and Observer, Cherry and Gordon obtained an injunction in Superior Court to allow construction continuation for completion of the roof, siding, heating, and other necessities to prevent damage.

 The Cherry/Gordon House has become one of Raleigh's tourist attractions.
-Here's a Segway tour group going past what has become one of their regular stops.
+Here's a Segway tour group going past what has become a regular stop.